KatTihanovich/diploma_docs/docs/index.md

 ## Elevator Pitch

 This project is a cross-platform desktop game based on Unity with a graphical interface and advanced game logic, developed by a team of enterprising students.
 The project is aimed at developers and end users and is focused on creating a stable and scalable gaming system.
-The work involves the implementation of key technical modules, including autonomous game agents with different behaviours, simulation of physical processes, and interaction with a remote database via a backend API.
-The goal of the project is to reduce the complexity of integrating game mechanics, automated agents, and network interaction into development.
+The work involves the implementation of key technical modules, including autonomous agents implementing different decision-making and behavioural models for emergent gameplay, simulation of physical processes to expand game mechanics, and interaction with a remote database via a backend API.
+The goal of the project is to provide a reusable architecture for integrating AI-driven enemies, physics simulation and networked state management in Unity projects.
 A distinctive feature is the independent development of a server API and its integration with the Unity game client and a remote database, which forms an expandable technical base for further game development.

 ## Evaluation Criteria Checklist